garyfleming/tdd-is-my-shame/tdd-is-my-shame.md

 ![](images/CODE-CRAFT-V2-01-09.svg)

 ^ I run a meetup called CodeCraft, that focusses on the craft of writing good software.
-It was kind of a spin-off from this meetup...
 Don't worry, this isn't a pitch for that meetup: it's just where the story starts.

 ---